lsst-dm/dmtn-220/index.rst

 This could make it easier to manage external tables across multiple similar data repositories, and it allows those tables to make use custom field types like `sphgeom` regions, timespans, and UUIDs that require cross-DBMS support beyond what is provided by SQLAlchemy alone.
 This is the preferred mechanism for "plugin" code built on top of the `Registry` that needs its own tables, and it is already in use by some of our own `Datastore` classes to store their internal per-file records.
 At present, however, the `Registry` query system cannot use these tables at all; they are truly opaque to it.
-Changing this is discussed in :ref:`feature-queryable-opaque-tables`.
+Changing this is discussed in :ref:`feature-queryable-extension-tables`.

 Without either of the two changes discussed above, the best way to add new tables and metadata columns to the `Registry` schema is thus to change the `Registry` schema itself, by modifying its "dimensions" configuration.
 This is already a very flexible system that allows arbitrary new tables with typical column types to be added (and later populated using existing `Registry` public methods), and it includes support for foreign keys between dimensions, allowing new tables tables to define relationships, not just metadata.